skye-pa1n/extract_dak_samsung/README.md

 # What about .private/.val keys

-Well, now its up to you to decrypt the keys you found.
+Well, now its up to you to decrypt the keys you found (or no).

 They Are encrypted with an unknown private key from what ive seen, so good luck trying to be the first to decrypt them (or just decrypting one of them at all).